anishsinha-io/forjenny/pointers/lecture.md

     return 0;
 }
 ```
 The syntax in line 7 of this program is important.
 We use the `*` unary operator (as mentioned above) to _dereference_ the pointer variable `pointer_to_x` and get its value.
 But what does _get it's value_ mean.
 This value is very dependent on the _pointer type_ that is dereferenced.
 In this above example, the pointer type is `int *` (pointer to an int).
 When a pointer to an integer is dereferenced, exactly `sizeof(int)` bytes are read from the location that the pointer represents and interpreted as an integer.
-When a pointer to a character is dereferenced, exactly `sizeof(char)` byes are read from the location that the pointer represents and interpreted as a character.
+When a pointer to a character is dereferenced, exactly `sizeof(char)` bytes are read from the location that the pointer represents and interpreted as a character.
 When a pointer to a structure is dereferenced, exactly `sizeof(<struct_type>)` bytes are read from the location that the pointer represents and interpreted as the structure type.
 Lets visualize this.

 Consider [Example 3.1](#example-31).
 Assume that the variable `pointer_to_x` (a variable of type `int *`) represents the address `0x1fc3de1`.
 Dereferencing it means "read exactly sizeof(int)" bytes from that location and interpret them as an integer.
 In C, at least on my machine, sizeof(int) == 4.
 So 4 bytes will be read.